 There are three main ways to add hreflang tags: HTML link elements, HTTP headers, and XML sitemap annotations.
 Let’s explore each method:

-2. HTTP headers: Adding hreflang to HTTP headers is another option.
+tags of your HTML.
+It’s a simple way to add hreflang but might slow down your site for big websites. - HTTP headers: Adding hreflang to HTTP headers is another option.
 It’s an alternative method but can also affect page speed.

-3. XML Sitemap: Using an XML sitemap is a detailed and efficient way to add hreflang tags.
+- XML Sitemap: Using an XML sitemap is a detailed and efficient way to add hreflang tags.
 It doesn’t slow down user experience.
 This method helps search engines understand your content’s language and region.

 When using hreflang tags, make sure they are valid and use the right ISO codes.
 Language codes should be in ISO 639-1 format, and country codes in ISO 3166-1 Alpha 2 format.
-For example, English in the US would be en-US.
+For example, English in the US would be en-US

 To check if your hreflang tags work, use tools like the Google Search Console.
 This tool checks if your tags are set up right and helps search engines understand your targeting.